neongreen/artyom.me/aeson.md

 ~~~ haskell
 (.:?) :: FromJSON a => Object -> Text -> Parser (Maybe a)

 (.!=) :: Parser (Maybe a) -> a -> Parser a
 ~~~

-`.:?` is just like `.:`, but doesn't fail if the field wasn't found (it does fail if the field was found but has a different type, however). `.!=` takes a parser returning `Maybe a` and supplies it with some default value to be returned if the parser returns `Nothing`.
+`.:?` simply returns `Nothing` if the field wasn't found or was a `null`.
+Keep in mind that if the field *was* found but had a wrong type, it will fail just like `.:`.

+`.!=` takes a parser returning `Maybe a` and supplies it with some default value to be returned if the parser returns `Nothing`.

 They can be used together like this:

 ~~~ haskell
 instance FromJSON Person where